 The river rushes past the rock home of the creator, Hapkemnas.
 Children Maker.
 He has lived here since he breathed life into the Great Animal.
 He lives in a cave -- sharing his home with his oldest friends, the Rock People -- and he watches the river rush past, day after day, season after season, century after century.

-The river flows through its middle life, sometimes fast, sometimes slow, to the villages of the Human People and the old time homes of the Daldal brothers, the two dragonflies.
+The river flows through its middle life, sometimes fast, sometimes slow, to the villages of the Human People and the Old Time homes of the Daldal brothers, the two dragonflies.
 In the center of the world are the Ribs of the Animal.
 Dat'gayawada.
 Here the river pauses and the deep pools speak our stories.

 The river widens and slows through old age toward its death at Dit'agay'yuk!umada.
 Gold Beach.
 The Rear End of the Earth, its Tail.
 Near the Land of the Dead the river is swallowed by the sea, downriver to the west, toward the dying light of the setting sun.